Recognising Coercive Control & Protective Parenting

 • Reflective prompts to support supervision & CPD learning

-Why Professionals Use This Framework
+Why This Framework Is Used

-• identifying power imbalance and control dynamics
+• understand behaviour as adaptation, not pathology • identify power imbalance and control dynamics

 Professional Application